Below is a list of in-print works in this collection, presented in series order or publication order as applicable.

 A Prayer for the Government: Ukrainians and Jews in Revolutionary Times, 1917-1920

-After the fall of the Russian Empire, Jewish and Ukrainian activists worked to overcome previous mutual antagonism by creating a Ministry of Jewish Affairs within the new Ukrainian state and taking other measures to satisfy the national aspirations of Jews and other non-Ukrainians.
-This bold experiment ended in terrible failure as anarchic violence swept the countryside amidst civil war and foreign intervention.
-Abramson sheds new light on the relationship between the various Ukrainian governments and the communal violence.
-A Prayer for the Government treats a crucial period of Ukrainian and Jewish history, and is also a case study of ethnic violence in emerging political entities.
+After the fall of the Russian Empire, Jewish and Ukrainian activists worked to overcome mutual antagonism by creating a Ministry of Jewish Affairs in the new Ukrainian state.
+This experiment ended in failure as violence swept the countryside amidst civil war and foreign intervention.
+Abramson sheds new light on these events.

 The Poet as Mythmaker: A Study of Symbolic Meaning in Taras Sevcenko